pinobatch/little-things-nes/eighty/README.md

 A test program for the NES Four Score

 You MUST have an NES Four Score or compatible accessory for this program to work.
-Famicom expansion controllers will not work, but an NES Four Score on an AV Famicom will probably work.
+Famicom expansion controllers will not work.
+An NES Four Score on an AV Famicom has not been tested but will probably work.
+Hori adapter is not yet supported either.

 The Four Score's report is 24 bits long on D0 of each of ports 1 ($4016) and 2 ($4017).
 Port 1 ($4016) returns 8 bits of player 1's